Onboarding New Products

 First, use the dimension attributes meta-data in the size attributes enumeration to find the right size group for your product.
 We recommend beginning by searching for key words that describe your product, such as "pant" or "shoe", and look for corresponding values in fields such as dimension.name and dimension.comment.

 Unfortunately, different manufacturers use different size chart conventions, so the set of size groups is not systematically organized.
 As a result, it is important to check the size attributes list carefully.
-If you believe you have found the right group, check the other remaining options anyway, just to verify that there is no better match.
+If you believe you have found the right group, check the other remaining options anyway to verify that there is no better match.

 Be sure that you select size values, and not length values.
 Size group enumerations look very similar to length group enumerations, except thedimension.type value is size instead of length, as in this example: